hackforla/food-oasis/.github/ISSUE_TEMPLATE/update-content-for-readme-file.md

 name: Update Content for ReadMe file
 about: Instructions for revising the README.md file inside this repository
 title: ''
-labels: documentation, good first issue, help wanted, question
+labels: good first issue, help wanted
 assignees: ''

 ---